JoseCanova/JoseCanova/diaryea.md

 mutability is chain the things.. avoid the "document encapsulation this is important"...

+i will bring here what is opensource.. and try to stay calm.

 transformation is "role of the programmer"... which means... the last backend man...

 In matter of fact my 2 friends were betting ... hum...
 "10 days...
 20days until he going to stress?"